Wehrenberg Theatres: History

-During the 1950s, the industry hit its first snag.
+During the 1950s, the industry encountered its first predicament.
 Television and a post-war migration to the suburbs closed several indoor theatres.
-Fortunately, the Wehrenberg circuit could still ride the popularity of the drive-ins.
-Paul Krueger, who had taken over management of the circuit upon Fred Wehrenberg's death in 1949, himself died in 1963.
-It was up to 23-year-old Ron Krueger was left to assume the circuit's presidency and continue with his father's plans.
-With the help of several loyal, long-time employees, Wehrenberg Theatres made it through the rough spots.
+The Wehrenberg circuit was able to ride the popularity of the drive-ins.
+Paul Krueger, who had taken over management of the circuit upon Fred Wehrenberg's death in 1949, died in 1963.
+Twenty-three-year-old Ron Krueger assumed the circuit's presidency and continued with his father's plans.

 The 1960s and 1970s saw another surge in the industry.
 Multiplexes, theaters with two to six screens, became the popular choice of movie-goers.
 Wehrenberg's Cinema Four Center in St. Charles was the first multiplex in the St. Louis area.

 In the late 1980s and into the 1990s, the circuit started building megaplexes of ten or more screens.
 Wehrenberg also expanded outside the St. Louis area.
-New theatres opened their doors to guests in Springfield, MO, Osage Beach, MO and Cape Girardeau, MO.
+New theaters opened their doors to guests in Springfield, Osage Beach and Cape Girardeau, MO.

-The fourth generation in the family business, Ronald Krueger II, worked for the family business for over 20 years, starting as a theatre usher and projectionist and then advanced through multiple positions in accounting and operations.
-He became president of the theatre operating company in 2001 and worked with the team to help expand the circuit and its many innovations.
-He left the company in 2008 and became President and COO of New Orleans based VSS-Southern Theatres.
+The fourth generation in the family business, Ronald Krueger II, worked for the family business for over 20 years, starting as a theater usher and projectionist and then advancing through multiple positions in accounting and operations.
+He became president of the theatre operating company in 2001 and worked with the team to help expand the circuit and its innovations.
+He left the company in 2008 and became President and COO of New Orleans–based VSS-Southern Theatres.

-Wehrenberg Theatres’ updates went beyond buildings; they also upgraded by offering guests ticket purchasing via phone, web or theatre ATM machines.

 In 2004, Wehrenberg again grew in size and vision with two new theaters.
 The first, named the Galaxy 16, introduced Iowa to the circuit with its Cedar Rapids location.
-The second, named the Galaxy 14, is in Chesterfield, MO and boasts St. Louis’ largest screen, the Mega Screen.
+The second, named the Galaxy 14, is in Chesterfield, Missouri, and boasts St. Louis’ largest screen, the Mega Screen.

-Both "Galaxy" locations also are home to "Freds Drive-In," a food court designed like nostalgic 1950s diners, but with current favorites like pizza, chicken fingers and a St. Louis tradition – toasted ravioli.
-They also feature "Now Playing" Family Entertainment Centers and separate party rooms, perfect for children birthdays.
+Both "Galaxy" locations also are home to "Freds Drive-In," a food court designed like 1950s diners, that serves pizza, chicken fingers and toasted ravioli.
+They also feature "Now Playing" Family Entertainment Centers and separate party rooms.

 In 2015 Wehrenberg Theatres was awarded the Director's Community Leadership Award (DCLA) by the Federal Bureau of Investigation.

-Over the years, Wehrenberg Theatres has remained family-owned and operated.
-Ron Krueger's death on October 21, 2015 has left Bill Menke as President and Midge Krueger as CEO of the company.
+As of 2024, Wehrenberg Theatres is family-owned and operated.
+Ron Krueger's death on October 21, 2015, left Bill Menke as President and Midge Krueger as CEO.

-On November 21, 2016 it was announced that the Wehrenberg Theater chain would be acquired by Marcus Theatres.
+On November 21, 2016, it was announced that the Wehrenberg Theater chain would be acquired by Marcus Theatres.
 The acquisition was completed in December 2016.